ray-project/ray/doc/source/ray-core/compiled-graph/ray-compiled-graph.rst

 Ray APIs facilitate this but have limitations: a high system overhead of over 1ms per task launch, unsuitable for high-performance tasks like LLM inference, and lack direct GPU-to-GPU RDMA communication, requiring external tools like NCCL.

-Ray Compiled Graph give you a classic Ray Core-like API but with:
+Ray Compiled Graph gives you a classic Ray Core-like API but with:

 - **Much lower system overhead** (less than 50us) for workloads that repeatedly execute the same task DAG
 - **Native support for GPU-GPU communication**, via NCCL with various optimization such as overlapping compute and communication.